BlackZork/pacnewhelper/README.md

 1. Run update.sh to update configuration files.
 1. Restart and check all services where confiugration was updated.

-Scripts can be also used on the same machine - without copying betweed server and workstation.
+Scripts can be also used on the same machine - without copying between server and workstation.

 TODO: